shakebugs/shake-docs/docs/ios/user-feedback/silent-user-feedback.md

 ## Show the Ticket submitted message

+If your app user is aware of the silent report being sent, Shake can display a small and non-intrusive message notifying the user that the report was sent.

-To optionally notify your user that a silent user feedback has just been submitted, change the `ShakeReportConfiguration` and use that configuration object when sending the silent user feedback with the `Shake.silentReport` method:
+To optionally notify your user that a silent user feedback has just been submitted, change the `SHKShakeReportConfiguration` and use that configuration object when sending the silent user feedback with the `Shake.silentReport` method:

 <Tabs